Vedhinee/Music-Generator/README.md

 # Music-Generator
-This project generates music which are piano tunes and also it visualizes it.
+This project aims to generate music.
+Right now there are some piano notes generated and those piano notes are also plotted as graphs.